crunchy-child/crunchy-child/README.md

 🎓 Data Science @ UC Berkeley
 🤖 Interested in AI Agents, Backend Systems, and Scalable ML Infrastructure
-🌍 Based in Berkeley, CA | Willing to Relocate
+🌍 Based in Berkeley, CA and Seoul, KR | Willing to Relocate

 ---